cameron5906/OverkillFramework/README.md

 Adding a different positioning mechanism or separate GPS driver is as simple as implementing your own IPositioningService and specifying it in the configuration.json file.

+### Video Transmission

+A built-in implementation of FFmpeg video transmission is included in Overkill.
+Different implementations can be added by simply inheriting the IVideoTransmissionService, which expects you to launch a process that sends the requested video device output to a remote endpoint specified in configuration.json.
+This service is also expected to subscribe to the ChangeVideoSource topic for instances where a user may want to see a different view from another capture device.

 ### Plugins

 Overkill has support for plugin assemblies built on .NET core.
 By simply specifying the Plugin DLL name in the working directory, Overkill will inject it during its boot procedure and initialize it with the same DI service provider that it uses internally, allowing the Plugin to utilize the services inside of the Core framework, including PubSub.